Somatics, Physical And Energetic Healing Approaches

 These methods are based on physical touch, energy manipulation and movement.
 The different modalities assist in healing and promoting health by facilitating the body’s capacity to repair, strengthen and improve itself.
 Although they’re physical in nature, they can also produce powerful mental, emotional and spiritual benefits.
 Using awareness and informed touch, I can activate the body’s innate intelligence to heal itself bring you into a felt-sense of wholeness.

-Structural Integration Bodywork is a systematic form of connective-soft-tissue manipulation that releases restrictions in the fabric of the body, called myofascial tissue.
-I help remove and unwind the strain patterns in the body, to restore natural balance and alignment.
+Structural Integration Bodywork is a systematic form of connective-soft-tissue manipulation that releases restrictions in the fabric of the body, called myofascial tissue *.
+I work with the whole integrated body and help remove and unwind the strain patterns in the body, to restore natural balance and dynamic alignment.
+It works tensegrity * structure of the body.
 Strain patterns emerge when you are young, caused by life’s ordinary stresses, injuries, trauma, emotional armoring and bad posture.
 Over time your body structure compensates by adapting to habits and holding patterns.
 These adaptations create stress and symptoms like pain, inhibited movement, and restricted sensation, blood and qi flow (vital bio-energy).
 This specialized form of bodywork unwinds, balances, integrates and aligns the body vertically in relation to gravity, enhancing effortless support and creating a feeling of space, freedom and relaxed well-being.

 * Myofascia is a ubiquitous tissue that envelops the whole body it has been called an interstitium organ (fluid-filled space supported by a lattice of protein fibers).
 Fascia interfaces with all parts of the body.
 It surrounds, separates and connects all the muscles, bones and organs in the body.
 The tissue is very strong and flexible and up-close has a spider, net-like appearane.